The Healing Magic of Hummingbirds for Creatives:

 “Hummingbirds are so magical to look at they give people who watch them a spiritual boost, a feeling that there is light and life and hope.”

 This hope and magic bird stuff is actually backed by science.

 A recent study put out by the American Institute of Biological Sciences suggested that the more birds people saw in an afternoon the lower their reported levels of anxiety and/or depression.

-We creatives are especially sensitive to chaos, tension, and infighting.
-We could all use a “nature intervention” to help us stay grounded.
-To help us navigate through this charged time with intelligence and calm.
+We creatives are especially sensitive to chaos, tension, and political infighting.
+We could all use a “nature intervention” to help us stay grounded so we can navigate through this charged time with intelligence and calm.

 Why not try putting up a hummingbird feeder?

 Or give one as a gift to a gentle friend — before the next election :).

 Everyone I have given a simple feeder to that has put it up, has been irrationally excited and appreciative of the natural magic it has brought to their window.